IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 J has exceptions.
 I do not like exceptions in the first place, but within J it feels like the best compromise for signalling errors.
-The type system is not rich enough to support option or result types, and errors are generally rare at &ldquo;runtime&rdquo; &mdash; more often than not they are effectively programming errors.
+The type system is not rich enough to support option or result types, and errors are generally rare at &ldquo;runtime&rdquo;&mdash;more often than not they are effectively programming errors.
 Many exceptions are closer to compiler errors than runtime exceptions, since J is an interpreted language.

 There are still potential runtime errors, such as incorrect datatypes, invalid inputs, memory errors and such, but they are typically not an issue for the scale I work at.